Codex (ChatGPT) Setup

 Prerequisites

-- A current Codex install — Mac app, IDE extension, or CLI (run
+- A current Codex install — the ChatGPT desktop app, IDE extension, or CLI (run

 codex --versionto confirm) - A Tempreon account with at least one available Bridge slot (check your Bridges dashboard)